afshalliaquat/24K-2558/Pseudocode__3.md

 INPUT b

-INPUT c

-INPUT arithmetic_operator "+" or "-"
+INPUT c which wil be only arithmetic_operator "+" or "-"

-SET c = arithmetic_operator

 SET sum = 0